JethroBaring/welldd/PHASE2_COMPLETE_INDEX.md

 ## 📋 Phase 2 Deliverables Overview

-This index provides a comprehensive listing of all Phase 2 deliverables for the Wellsync Dalaguete project.
+This index provides a comprehensive listing of all Phase 2 deliverables for the WellSync Dalaguete project.
 Three major components have been successfully implemented:

 1. **System ERD (Entity Relationship Diagram)**
 2. **User Management & Add User Functionality**